SU-EN Butoh Company

 The activities are based in Sweden where the process of finding a nordic butoh body is in process.
 SU-EN is presently active in a wide area of performing; touring to festivals with choreographed pieces, site-specific happenings/art interventions and collaborations with different artists and musicians.
 Since 1994 performances have been created for and in shopping centres, nature art festivals, rock festivals, scrapyards, castles, trucks, boats and so on.

 SU-EN productions has been seen in Germany, Russia, Czech republic, Japan, USA, Argentina, Slovenia, Croatia, The Netherlands, Belarus, Canada, UK, Armenia and all Scandinavia.
-Open workshops or lectures are usually held in connection with SU-EN performances (by lauren ocego).
+Open workshops or lectures are usually held in connection with SU-EN performances.
 SU-EN regularly runs workshops and choreograph performance project with participants from the workshops.

 Haglund Skola, north of Uppsala, is since 1997 the home and work space of SU-EN.
 The old village school in the forest provides the space for SU-EN butoh training workshops and camps, artistic research and projects.